-We interviewed Emily Castillo, the head and founder of Ethos Classical, a tuition-free charter school in Atlanta, Georgia.
+We interviewed Emily Castillo, the Founder and Executive Director of Ethos Classical, a tuition-free charter school in Atlanta, Georgia.
 Ethos Classical focuses deeply on the facets of a liberal education while fostering a joyous and highly involved school community.
 Partnering with CTS allows Ethos Classical to achieve its mission of literacy-based education, replete with creativity, predicated on operational excellence.

 Tell us about starting this school.

 I began the process of opening the school in 2015.
 I saw a Timehop picture exactly five years ago of our first board meeting.
 Atlanta is a politically challenging city for charter schools.
 We initially worked for three years to go through the local school districts.
 They haven’t approved a new charter school in 10 years though.
 Finally, we received authorization from the state, and this is our second year of operation in Atlanta.
 You apply, and then plan, and then open up.
 It’s a long process!

 Why start a charter school in Atlanta, in such an environment, knowing the amount of work and the amount of time it would take?